 Changes to This Notice

 We may change this notice at any time.
 Updates will apply to all existing information and will be posted in our office and available online or upon request.
+This notice is reviewed annually or upon updates to practice operations or applicable law.

 Filing a Complaint